autenticami/autenticami.github.io/README.md

 `Autenticami` is a multi-account `Identity and Access Managment` (IAM or IdAM) solution to enable a modern identity-based application access control for third party applications.

 All you have to do is describe your application's resources and create your own access control policies.
-Resources are organized into hierarchies of Applications, Domains, Epics and Features.
+Resources are organized into hierarchies of Applications, Domains, Sub-Domains and Features.

 `Autenticami` allows to specify who or what can access resources by the means of fine-grained permissions: